erpnext/foundation/foundation/www/docs/user/videos/learn/distributors.md

 **Duration: 51:47**

 This video is a recording of a webinar on how a distribution business can use ERPNext.
 It covers Selling, Buying, Stock and Accounts module.
-Also, you can can learn how serialised and batch wise inventory can be maintained in ERPNext.
+Also, you can can learn how serialised and batchwise inventory can be maintained in ERPNext.